PHT-Medic/documentation/docs/cord_demo/cord_fhir.md

   }
 }
 ````
-Now only male subjects born greater than 1980 that have a condition related to [PKU](https://en.wikipedia.org/wiki/Phenylketonuria) and
+Now only male subjects born in a year greater than 1980 that have a condition related to [PKU](https://en.wikipedia.org/wiki/Phenylketonuria) and
 [unstable angina pectoris](https://www.msdmanuals.com/de-de/profi/herz-kreislauf-krankheiten/koronare-herzkrankheit/instabile-angina-pectoris)
 will be returned.